margaretmf/margaretmf.github.io/creativewriting.md

 ## Same Roads, New View ##
 These roads I have driven down before, but I see everything - the people, the homes - everything in a new light.
 Everything grows richer, deeper, fuller, and more alive.
 I see the beauty, not the poverty.

+The road is good, it leads back home, high heaven
+Life is a journey that started at home, and ends at home

 <br>